Composite Bosons Superposition Ansatz Approach to One-Dimensional Trapped Few-Fermion Systems: Results

 In the left panel of Fig. \ref{graphs_lowEnergies_spinGap}, we plot the low-lying energy spectrum of the system $2\uparrow + 2\downarrow$ as a function of the interaction strength $g$ resolved for both, even ($T=+1$) and odd ($T=-1$), symmetry sectors of the spin-flip symmetry $U_\mathcal{T}$.
 We used the ansatz (\ref{CobAnsatz_LowLying}) with $\mathcal{N}_c = 5$ which yielded a superposition of $\mathcal{N}_{sup} = 42$ states for the odd sector and of $\mathcal{N}_{sup} = 57$ states for the even sector.

 An important quantity that can be extracted from the energy spectrum is the pairing gap $\Delta$.
 Following Refs. \cite{d2015pairing, rammelmuller2023magnetic}, we determine $\Delta$ from the energy difference between the lowest red dashed curve (corresponding to the ground state in the $T = -1$ sector) and the lowest blue solid curve (the ground state in the $T = +1$ sector) in the left panel of Fig. \ref{graphs_lowEnergies_spinGap}, expressed as $2\Delta + 1$.
-The right panel of Fig. \ref{graphs_lowEnergies_spinGap} presents the dependence of the pairing gap $\Delta$ on the coupling constant $g$.
-The negative values for $\Delta$ in the repulsive side are a consequence of the finite size of the system.
+The right panel of Fig. \ref{graphs_lowEnergies_spinGap} presents the dependence of the pairing gap $\Delta$ on the coupling constant $g$. {The negative values for $\Delta$ in the repulsive side can be understood as a consequence of the finite size of the system.
+The expected behavior at the thermodynamic limit is a vanishing pairing gap in the repulsive regime and a non-analytic transition at $g=0$ \cite{grining2015crossover}.}